harshitmmm/Sale_Report-Excel_Data_Cleaning-/README.md

 📈 Key Insights (Sample)
 Manual cars with petrol engines dominate sales.
 Dealers sell newer cars with lower mileage at higher prices.
-Outliers in price data were due to inconsistent units or missing values.